jeancharlesamey/hourTracker/README.md

 **Other**
 - Light / dark mode
-- All data in localStorage (stays private)
+- All data in localStorage
 - Works fully offline
 - No dependencies